Skip to main content

 Do Credentials Differ by State?

 Dr. Jequie Dixon with the text Dr. Jequie Dixon All NPs must pass an exam that leads to a national certification.
 While credentials are awarded by a national organization, it’s important to note that licensing varies by state.
-“At SNHU, we teach to the highest-level national standards,” said Dr. Jequie Dixon, APRN, AGACNP-BC, clinical coordinator of MSN programs at SNHU.** “That way, nurses who graduate from our nurse practitioner program have the knowledge and skills needed to begin a new career" and become NPs who are well-trained and ready to work.
+“At SNHU, we teach to the highest-level national standards,” said Dr. Jequie Dixon, APRN, AGACNP-BC, undergraduate faculty of nursing at SNHU.** “That way, nurses who graduate from our nurse practitioner program have the knowledge and skills needed to begin a new career" and become NPs who are well-trained and ready to work.

 Some states allow NPs to practice independently.
 Others require them to work under the oversight of a physician.
 Every state can set its standards for licensure in terms of clinical hours and type of training needed beyond the master’s degree, as well as for continuing education and national certification.